Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 # Understanding about the idea of this file format
 *(I don't know how to do this properly, so I just leave critical points)*

-The virtual machine of this game is a stackless machine and the script itself is [non-structured](https://en.wikipedia.org/wiki/Non-structured_programming), it just execute instructions, so don't worry about a complexity level as high as the x86 CPU or whatnot.
+The virtual machine of this game is a stackless machine and the script itself is [non-structured](https://en.wikipedia.org/wiki/Non-structured_programming), it just execute instructions.

-I will not discuss about some system scripts that control the menus in the game.
+I will not discuss about some system scripts (`startup.scr` and `system.scr`) that control the menus and the system in the game.
 They are not necessary to be understood to re-implement this (which is the end goal).

 `op00.scr` is the entry script that is executed when you start a new game.